Today is Memorial Day in the United States. It is a national holiday to honor the memory of fallen soldiers.

 I remember my brother, Bill, whose life was cut short at age 23 in a tragic automobile accident.
 Time and faith have healed the wounds of his passing.
 But his memory lives on.
 Childhood pranks on a younger brother.
 Working together on the farm.
 Sharing secrets.
 Worshiping together.
 Seeing him become a man.
 And a faithful servant of God.
 It’s hard not to wonder what might have been.

-Norma Jean and I have already visited the gravesite of my parents, Roy and Mattie Weliever.
-It’s been 25 years since my Dad died.
-And almost 10 since my Mom passed away.
+It’s been 26 years since my Dad died.
+And 11 since my Mom passed away.
+Yesterday, our daughter Rachél put flowers on their graves and shared with us an emotional video.
 As I reflect on the good memories and the spiritual legacy left by my parents, I feel so blessed to have grown up in a Christian home.
 I can still hear the serious and fervent way in which my Dad prayed.
 I’m thankful for the gentle encouragement my Mom gave me in those early days of preaching.
 It’s not about money or material possessions.
 But relationships.
 Shared times.
 Surprises.
 Love.
 Laugher.
 And godly values.
-Indeed, “The memory of the righteous is a blessing” (Prov.
-10:7).

-As we approach the 75th anniversary of D-Day, we remember the original intent of Memorial Day.
+As we approach the anniversary of D-Day, we remember the original intent of Memorial Day.
 We’re reminded of the sacrifices of those who’ve served in our military and have preserved the freedoms we enjoy today.
-Young men whose lives ended on foreign beaches.
+Young men with courage, conviction and commitment whose lives ended on foreign beaches.
 Normandy.
 Juno.
 And Omaha.
 It is right to accord honor to those who deserve honor (Rom.
 13:7).

 When it comes to the time of our departure, may it be said like Paul, we have “fought a good fight, we have finished the race, we have kept the faith.”
 In doing so, we can leave a rich spiritual heritage with good memories that are a blessing to those who remember us.